-This is simply the Norden leaf table with some leg extensions and casters, used as a conveniently storable table for tracing out patterns and cutting cloth for home dressmaking.
+This is simply the NORDEN drop leaf table with some leg extensions and casters.
+I used it as a conveniently storable table for tracing out patterns and cutting cloth for home dressmaking.

 In total the dressmaking table is raised 16cm.
 It is important to get casters with brakes so the table doesn’t move, when in use.